hashicorp/field-workshops-terraform/docs/azure/terraform/slides-tf.md

 * Learned about dependencies
 * Viewed a graph of the lab
 * Looked at main.tf, variables.tf and outputs.tf
-* Enabled some outputs in our code
-* Built the lab environment
+* Built the Meow World application

 ---
 name: Chapter-4